mattwsct/tazo-app/README.md

 # Tazo Streaming Overlay

 A real-time streaming overlay for OBS with admin panel, built with Next.js 15.
-Displays location, weather, speed, and time data from RealtimeIRL API.
+Displays location, weather, speed, and time data from RealtimeIRL and Open-Meteo APIs.

 ## Environment Variables